Skip to main content

 How your health visitor can help

-A health visitor will usually visit you at home for the first time around 10 days after your baby is born.
+A health visitor may offer to visit you at home from 28 weeks of your pregnancy.
+They will usually do a new baby review at home around 10 days after your baby is born.
 Until then you'll be cared for by local midwives.

 A health visitor is a qualified nurse or midwife who has had extra training.
 They're there to help you, your family and your new baby stay healthy.